-Before you head out on your turkey hunt this year, learn the different sounds turkeys make and what they all mean.
+Before you head out on your next turkey hunt, learn the different sounds turkeys make and what they all mean.

 Turkeys make a range of sounds and each vocalization has a meaning behind it.
 Like turkeys, humans have sounds that we use in particular situations.
 In life, and in turkey hunting, if we were to use the wrong vocalization at the wrong time, it wouldn’t fit right with anyone in the area.
 You wouldn’t want to laugh during a funeral or sound angry when praising a child right?
 Same goes for turkey hunting.
 This is why it is important you understand each sound a turkey makes and what they all mean.